RachelBuxton/SARActionvsRM/README.md

 ## Code and data

+The data includes:
-The data includes all management tasks extracted from [Species at risk of extinction action plans](https://species-registry.canada.ca/index-en.html#/species?sortBy=commonNameSort&sortDirection=asc&pageSize=10)
+* All management tasks extracted from [Species at risk of extinction action plans](https://species-registry.canada.ca/index-en.html#/species?sortBy=commonNameSort&sortDirection=asc&pageSize=10) and coded using [IUCN classification schemes](https://www.iucnredlist.org/resources/classification-schemes) for actions and research and monitoring

+Action-RM Codes - Updated Feb 2021

+list.files("\\Data"")

+*